- Therapists and well-meaning friends often say to "take a deep breath," but breathing deeply worsens cognitive and physiological anxiety.

 Teens (and a lot of grown-ups) hate it.
 They are ready to tell me in Therapy Session 1, “Don’t tell me to take a deep breath, because it doesn’t work.”
 Many times, my own kids have screamed, “I don’t want to take a breath!” mid-tantrum.
 As I pushed out my second child, in the middle of my awesome breath practice, an L&D nurse told me “Stop that!
 You’re wasting all your energy!”
 At some point, I stopped fighting them on it and got curious about why.

-As far as I can tell, there’s at least two reasons why this advice is misguided.
+As far as I can tell, there are at least two reasons why this advice is misguided.

 1. Cognition (Your Thoughts)